Laura Amy Poses On The Floor In Cropped Sweater & Thong

 In the first photo, Laura was snapped wearing her sexy ensemble indoors.
 She was inside a bathroom, lounging on the floor.
 The hottie had her buns firmly affixed to the ground and propped her upper body up using her arms.
 She bent her knees and spread her thighs while holding her phone with her left hand, directing it toward the mirror.
 She gazed at the lens as she took the selfie.

-The second pic featured a closer look at Laura’s body.
+The second pic featured a closer look at Laura's body.
 Her stance was similar to the previous image, but her head was cut off from view.
-However, fans did not complain a lot as they were still satisfied with what they saw.
+However, fans did not complain, as they were still satisfied with what they saw.

 Laura parted her highlighted brunette hair in the middle and tied her long locks into a ponytail.
 She opted for a straight hairstyle and left some tendrils of hair loose, which framed her face.
-She opted for a jewelry-free look as not to distract her fans from her outfit.
+She opted for a jewelry-free look so as not to distract her fans from her outfit.

 In the caption, the influencer shared that her new phone case came from Casetify.
 She dropped two heart emoji as an indication that she loved the accessory.
 She also added a discount code for her followers to use.

-Laura’s avid admirers loved the new upload.
-In less than a day of being published, the share earned more than 17,600 likes and over 400 comments.
+Laura's avid admirers loved the new upload.
+In less than a day of being published, the share earned more than 17,600 likes and 400-plus comments.
 Fans and fellow influencers took to the comments section to shower her with gushing messages where many raved about her enviable curves.

 "You are so hot," gushed an admirer.